abaspinar/insight-cc-example/README.md

 4-Each process reads file and create word count and dictionary for that part of the file concurrently.
 5-Word counts are written on temp#.txt files.
 6-Dictionaries are returned from pool.
-7-Starting from temp0.txt files are merged and mediaun_unique is generated.
+7-Starting from temp0.txt files are merged and median_unique is generated.
 8-Afterwards dictionaries from pool outputs are merged and word count feauture is also generated.

 The main advantage is file can be processed using all cpu power of the single computer concurrently.